 We hope to see your students on campus this summer!

 If your students are seeking an academic challenge this summer, invite them to apply to the pre-college USC Summer Programs for high school students.USC Summer Programs offers students a preview of "freshman year" through its college immersion experience.
 Students explore Los Angeles as a laboratory for cultural learning beyond the traditional classroom.
 Our programs are designed to combine college level course work, academic field trips, and structured extracurricular activities.USC Summer Programs offers courses in a variety of subjects from which students choose one course for intense study.
 Courses are interactive, engaging and challenging, and students receive 3 units of transferable USC elective credit upon successful completion of the 4-Week program.
-Students can choose from over 20 courses in over 10 subject areas.Please forward or post our poster for your students so they can learn more about USC Summer Programs.
-Students may visit summer.usc.edu for more information and instructions on how to apply.The Summer Immersion Program at Wake Forest University is an immersive, week-long experience for rising high school sophomores, juniors, seniors and incoming college freshmen designed to provide an introduction to college life and the opportunity to explore a potential career pathway or field of study.
+Students can choose from over 20 courses in over 10 subject areas.The Summer Immersion Program at Wake Forest University is an immersive, week-long experience for rising high school sophomores, juniors, seniors and incoming college freshmen designed to provide an introduction to college life and the opportunity to explore a potential career pathway or field of study.

 How to Apply: